mason-bially/500locol-ecs/manuscript.md

 Another issue is our inability to forward important information from our update call, like the delta time for the update.

 To do this we will use

+### Multi-Component API

+Finally we get to our objective here, multi-component iteration.

+## Dealing with the Iterating Two Vectors Problem

+Work towards a sparse map by starting with sorted vectors with hashmap entity indexing.
+Focus on the "system iteration" performance metrics.

+## Dealing with Holes

+I think the next step is often dealing with holes?
+Need to make an excuse to have a sparse structure for this to come up and make our own entity wrapper type.

+## Sparse Maps

+Discusion of SoA and AoS and how to reorganize this again.

 ## Archetypes